django-cms/django-cms/docs/how_to/02-languages.rst

 * Setting language based on user preferences or geolocation
 * Implementing custom language negotiation logic

-Make sure to place your custom middleware after ``LocaleMiddleware`` if you want to override its behavior, or before if you want ``LocaleMiddleware`` to be able to override your custom logic.

 You can customize the default language for each site using the :setting:`CMS_LANGUAGES` setting.